-The School District's bonded debt consists of various issues of general obligation bonds that are generally callable with interest payable semiannually.
+The School District's bonded debt consists of general obligation bonds that are generally callable with interest payable semiannually.
 Bond proceeds primarily pay for acquiring or constructing capital facilities.
-Bonds have also been issued to advance-refund previously issued bonds.
 The School District repays general obligation bonds from voter-approved sales taxes.
 General obligation bonds are direct obligations and pledge the full faith and credit of the School District.